Ralph313-creator/Automated-Controllable-Switch/README.md

 Prerequisites

-Everything in this tutorial is the end product of what we've learned so far about the Raspberry Pi and some things we learned with JavaScript and Python.
+Everything in this tutorial is the end product of what I've learned so far about the Raspberry Pi and some things i learned with JavaScript and Python.
 If you get stuck anywhere, just email me or follow this simple steps to get started:

     Headless Raspberry Pi
     https://www.easyprogramming.net/raspberrypi/headless_raspbery_pi.php